March 24, 2020

 As we are accepting phone call and video conference appointments, we can begin the estate planning process without an in-person meeting, or with an in-person meeting where preferred.
 Please call our office – 262-658-2181 – for your estate planning, trust, last will and testament, power of attorneys, probate and trust administration needs.
 We have found that phone call meetings or Zoom meetings have been very effective and have allowed us to continue to provide the highest quality legal services to our clients.

 As we often share with our clients, estate planning is a process.
 We can start that process now through telephone and video conferencing meetings, review documents by way of phone and video meetings, and as needed we can provide in-person meetings and in person client document signing meetings.
 It is still necessary to have an in-person signing meeting for estate planning documents, after drafts have been prepared and reviewed.
 Wisconsin law still requires that estate planning documents such as trusts, wills, and power of attorneys be notarized and witnessed in person.
 However, we have modified our procedures to make the signing process as safe as possible.
 We will discuss our signing meeting procedures further as we talk about and work on your estate plan or other documents.
 If preferred, we can sign documents at an in-person, socially distanced signing meeting.

 We ask that when dropping off documents at our office, that you call us in advance to arrange leaving documents in our mailbox in the lobby of our building or to arrange for hand delivery.

 First Meetings and Information Gathering

-We will obtain necessary documents from you via mail, email, or drop off, depending upon the clients’ comfort level and the information that we need.
+Prior to our first meeting, we can obtain necessary documents from you via mail, email, or drop off, depending upon the clients’ comfort level and the information that we need.